-PHYA 111 Available: 1 Cr Hr Intermediate Judo
+PHYA 111 Intermediate Judo

 This course is a continuation of Beginning Judo.
 In this course, students learn intermediate-level instruction and competition techniques in Kodokan judo, including Ukemi (falling techniques), Tachi-Waza (throwing techniques), and Ne-Waza (mat techniques).
 Students learn terminology, competition rules, applied philosophies, and physical fitness training involved in the Olympic sport of judo.
 This course may be repeated once.

-Prerequisite: PHYA 110 or instructor's permission.
+Prerequisite: PHYA 110 or instructor permission.